AviatrixSystems/Docs/HowTos/config_paloaltoGCP.rst

 Now your firewall instance is ready to receive packets.

-Next step is to validate your configurations and polices using FlightPath and Diagnostic Tools (ping, traceroute etc.).
+The next step is to validate your configurations and polices using FlightPath and Diagnostic Tools (ping, traceroute etc.).

 12. View Traffic Log
 -----------------------------